end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 # CloudUnit developement environment

-You are reading the wright guide, if you want to setup an environment to contribute to CloudUnit development.
+This guide explains who to set up an environment to contribute to CloudUnit development.

 ## Requirements